 We next examine the sex ratios of Asian immigrants by generation.
-Bleakley and Chin [forthcoming] showed that US immigrants arriving earlier in life are more likely to be socially assimilated.
+Bleakley and Chin [2010] showed that US immigrants arriving earlier in life are more likely to be socially assimilated.
 Also for the US, Blau et al. [2008] found that after two generations, only 16 to 42 percent of excess immigrant fertility remained, driven down by increased labor supply and education attainment, as well as possibly by cultural factors.
-While social assimilation may lead to sex ratios that approach native levels, the increased labor supply and decreased fertility may indicate an increase in the cost of using the family size channel to achieve male offspring.
-Thus, lower desired fertility may prompt more extensive use of the abortion channel to achieve a male offspring.
+While social assimilation may lead to sex ratios that approach native levels, the increased labor supply and decreased fertility may indicate an increase in the cost of using stopping rules to achieve male offspring.
+Thus, lower desired fertility may prompt more extensive use of sex selection, especially at lower parties.

 The first set of bars in Panel C of Figure 1 shows the sex ratios for families in which at least one parent is Canadian-born.
 The sex ratio for third births after two girls is 1.32.
 The middle and right-hand set of bars focus on families with both parents foreign born (1st generation immigrants), but split the sample into those in which the parents arrived after turning age 18, and those who arrived at younger ages.
-Immigrants who arrived during childhood have a sex ratio of 1.23 for third children when the first two are girls, which actually falls below that of second generation immigrants.
+Immigrants who arrive during childhood have a sex ratio of 1.23 for third children when the first two are girls, which actually falls below that of second generation immigrants.
+This does not indicate assimilation effects-although the difference is not statistically significant.
+The sex ratio for families with both parents arriving after age 18 is 1.50 for third children with two girls first.
+The size of this sample makes for a smaller 95 percent confidence interval, reaching down only to 1.34.
+This leaves mixed initial evidence of the impact of assimilation on sex ratios.